gphan/gphan/README.md

 _That's pronounced yeh-ang_

-I use Github professionally ⌨️
+I use GitHub professionally ⌨️

 ### Ask me about the following: